jtyocum/pii-rating/README.md

 ## Ratings

-The entity type identifiers the script is looking for, are those used by [https://microsoft.github.io/presidio/](Microsoft Presidio).
+The entity type identifiers the script is looking for, are those used by [Microsoft Presidio](https://microsoft.github.io/presidio/).
 The rating itself, was generated using Internet sources, and the aid of Microsoft Copilot.
 These ratings aren't perfect, they are merely guide to help judge the overall risk associated with a collection of files.